secretstartups/handbook/content/job-families/product/ux-researcher.md

 Hello, I'm Karen Li, the UX Research Manager at GitLab.
 Thank you for showing interest in working with us.

 Our hiring process consists of multiple steps.
 This helps us best learn about you.
-And it's a great opportunity for you to learn about us too.
+And it's a great opportunity for you to learn about us, too.

 You can read all about the details of each steps on this page.
 But there are just a few things I'd like to highlight about the video task, which may be new to some candidates: